Are you ready for GDPR?

 - Data protection and privacy – Your app should request only information that is absolutely necessary, and this should be documented before you launch your app.
 If you already have an app, you’ll need to make changes to your data collection process.

 Now that you know the main requirements of the GDPR, let’s see what you should do as an app owner to build an app that complies with EU law.
+First, you need to figure out what definitions GPDR uses to understand the requirements.

 1. Think about the data you collect from users